 - 8 red potatoes cut in half

 - 1 ear of corn cut into 1-2 inch rounds

 - 1 carrot sliced

 - 1 chayote squash cut into 2-3 inch pieces* (see note)

-- Put all ingredients listed under first cooking cycle into the pressure cooker, set on high pressure for 20 minutes, and when done, release pressure quickly.
+- Put all ingredients listed under first cooking cycle into the Instant Pot, set on high pressure for 20 minutes, and when done, release pressure quickly.

 - Add in all vegetables for second cooking cycle, and cook at high pressure for 5 minutes.
 Release pressure quickly.

 - Taste and add additional salt or water as needed.